OpenXTalk-org/OpenXTalk_Syntax_Dictionary/README.md

 # OpenXTalk Syntax Dictionary

-This site is for hosting of the Dictionary of OpenXTalk (aka OXT) found here:
+This site is for hosting of the Dictionary of OpenXTalk (aka OXT) that can be accessed from the following URL:

 https://openxtalk-org.github.io/OpenXTalk_Syntax_Dictionary/